Note reads "To Do: make pros and cons list," pinned to calendar with red pin

 Semester vs. Trimester College Calendars: Pros and Cons

 Just like high schools, colleges vary in the academic calendar they follow.
-While the vast majority of colleges (over 70%) use the traditional fall/spring semester system, there are many colleges that follow the trimester system, quite a few on the quarter system, and some that do their own totally different thing.
+While the vast majority of colleges (over 70%) use the traditional fall/spring semester system, many colleges follow the trimester system, quite a few on the quarter system, and some do their own totally different thing.
 And each type of calendar clearly has its own pros and cons.
 If you're thinking about your college choices, take a moment to read up on these different common academic calendars and think about which one you may prefer for your college life.

 Colleges with semester schedules